Just One Boss

 Sole developer / Feb 2018

-A challenging boss fight against a charming opponent!
-You move about a grid dodging the boss's attacks all while collecting glowing tiles to make progress towards victory.
-As the fight progresses the boss begins weaving in even more challenging attacks and mechanics.
+A challenging boss fight against a charming magic mirror.
+You move about a grid dodging the boss's attacks while collecting glowing tiles to make progress towards victory.
+As the fight progresses the boss begins weaving in more challenging attacks and mechanics.

-Ever since playing Banana Nababa as a kid I've been a huge fan of boss rushes.
-So during my three month stay at the Recurse Center (a self-directed retreat for creative programmers) I decided to try my hand at making one!
+I've been a huge fan of boss rushes ever since playing Banana Nababa as a kid.
+So during my three month stay at the Recurse Center (a self-directed retreat for creative programmers) I tried my hand at making one.

-The boss's relies heavily on a custom animation-sequencing system that leverages Bézier curves to get everything looking and feeling just right, whereas the main character uses hand-authored smear frames to get that bouncy feeling.
+The boss relies heavily on a custom animation-sequencing system that leverages Bézier curves to get a lot of personality with as little code as possible, whereas the main character uses hand-authored smear frames to get that bouncy movement feeling.

-Just One Boss marked my first experience ever composing music.
+Just One Boss was the first time I ever composed music.
 I knew nothing going in, but after three weeks of studying music theory I learned enough to be able to compose the game's main chiptune track:

-Just One Boss traveled pretty far across the internet.
-It's been played over a hundred thousand times on itch.io alone, and it seems like it's probably gotten over a million plays across the many online gaming sites its shown up on.
+Just One Boss traveled pretty far across the internet, getting over a million plays across the many online gaming sites it shows up on.

 By far the most divisive aspect of the game is a mirroring mechanic introduced halfway through the fight which increases the difficulty significantly.
-Some players (understandably) find this frustrating and unfair and if I were to do it again I would probably leave it for hard mode.
+Some players (understandably) find this frustrating and unfair and if I were to do it again I would probably leave it out.